 - 1. Store the unit in an area away from human activity. - 2.
 Do not permit children to play on or around the stored machine. - 3.
 Store the unit in a dry, level area, out of the weather when it it not in use.
-This helps prevent rusting of the blades and other components. - 4.
+This helps prevent rusting of the machines and other components. - 4.
 Support the frame with planks or blocks if required.

-NOTE: Tines and/or blades should be cleaned immediately after each use for easier cleaning.
+NOTE: Machines should be cleaned immediately after each use for easier cleaning.